vitorstabile/software-quality/README.md

 Aging-related -> Bugs tend to be activated and cause failures after long periods of system run-time and Difficult to find during testing (but static code analysis is effective for some of them)
 - Fault tolerance = software rejuvenation

+Transient fault: occurs only once and we cannot trace it later on.
+If we repeat the operation, the fault goes away.

+Permanent fault:  is one that continues to exist until the faulty component is repaired

+Intermittent fault: becomes apparent not continuously but at irregular intervals

 **Software Reliability Threats** (Other terminology - Vision)

 <br>